Biology Department Course Offerings

 |230||Human Anatomy and Physiology I (4).
 Prereq: BIO 105, 106, 107, and 108.

-Cells and tissues, integumentary, skeletal, muscular, and nervous systems.
+A study of cells and tissues, integumentary, skeletal, muscular, and nervous systems.
 Course is open to students in pre-allied health programs, sport medicine, and dance.
 (Lecture 3, Lab 3) Dance majors who have received an ACT Natural Science score of 25 or above or SAT composite score above 1300 are exempt from the BIO 105 and 107 prerequisite, but not BIO 106 and 108.
 SME majors cannot enroll in BIO 230 without having first successfully passed BIO 105, 106, 107, and 108 with a C- or higher.
 (Fall only)

 |231||Human Anatomy and Physiology II (4).
 Prereq: BIO 105, 106, 107, and 108.

-Cardiovascular, immune, respiratory, digestive, metabolism, urinary, reproductive, endocrine, development, and inheritance.
+A study of cardiovascular, immune, respiratory, digestive, metabolism, urinary, reproductive, endocrine, development, and inheritance.
 Course is open to students in pre-allied health programs, sports medicine, and dance.
 (Lecture 3, Lab 3) Dance majors who have received an ACT Natural Science score of 25 or above or SAT composite score above 1300 are exempt from the BIO 105 and 107 prerequisite, but not BIO 106 and 108.
 (Spring only)

 |265||Basic Nutrition (3).